Types of Child Sexual Abuse

 It is a crime to involve a child in recording, preparing, offering, publishing, or distributing pornographic material.
 It is not necessary that the child must be used only for the above activities.
 It is child pornography even if someone uses a child in making porn in any other way.
 For example, if a person is involved in editing, selling, or distributing child porn, or any other related activity it would amount to child pornography.

-The punishments for child pornography may vary according to the extent of the involvement of the child and the nature of the crime.2
+The punishments for child pornography may vary according to the extent of the involvement of the child and the nature of the crime.(( Section 14, The Protection of Children from Sexual Offences Act, 2012.))

 Crime Punishment